jkvoulgaridis/distrib-toyChord/README.md

 # distrib-toyChord@EN

-This project is part of the udergrad.
-Cource Distributed Systems @ECE NTUA, Gr.
+This project is part of the undergrad.
+Course Distributed Systems @ECE NTUA, Gr.
 A simplified version of Chord protocol (<https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf>) is implemented.
 In particular, this implementation does not support finger tables routing, simultaneous join/departs or simultaneous [joins, departs] / [inserts,deletes,queries].
 In addition, we also consider that there is 1 node (bootstrap node) that never departs from the DHT.
 The protocol's implementaion is main_dht.py file and 2 use cases are demostrated below:

 1) ``` python3 main_dht.py --bootstrap --replication_factor <k> --policy <EC|L> ```